paps/personal-site-generator/src/unpublished-example.md

 ---
 title: Unpublished example
 type: article
-published: false

 ---

 This page should not be published.
+Pages not explictly marked as published are not published.